 Though this desert region receives enough rainfall for plants and some specific trees to survive; still its climate is very harsh and dry, and hence, it is called the Kalahari Desert.

-The San people in the Kalahari Desert:
+The San people live in the Kalahari Desert:

 This San tribe had developed several technologies and techniques for surviving in the harsh Kalahari environment, such as the use of poisoned arrows for hunting and the ability to track animals over long distances.